ruFFaa/AgentVault/PRIVACY_POLICY.md

 # AgentVault Registry API - Privacy Policy

-**Last Updated:** [Insert Date - e.g., April 12, 2025]
+**Last Updated:** [April 12, 2025]

 This Privacy Policy describes how the AgentVault Project Maintainers ("we", "us", "our") collect, use, and handle information in connection with your use of the AgentVault Registry API (the "Service").

 **1. Data Controller**

 The data controller for the information processed via the Service is The AgentVault Project Maintainers.
-You can contact us regarding privacy matters at `privacy@agentvault.example.com` (*Note: Replace domain before production*).
+You can contact us regarding privacy matters at `AgentVault@proton.me` (*Note: Replace domain before production*).

 **2. Information We Collect**